Woodsense: Spotlight on Osage-orangeComments (0)

 Osage-orange works well with ordinary hand or power equipment, but the density of the wood requires sharp tools.
 Dulling of tools is not beyond what you’d reasonably expect from any very hard wood.
 Some of the wood may have mineral deposits that could accelerate tool wear.
 Hence, you’ll find that carving the wood takes longer.

 Because of the wood’s density, you can sand it to a good polish even before applying finish.
 For the same reason, take care gluing up pieces.
 You may need to scuff mating surfaces for a better bond.
 When routing, keep the bit moving to avoid burning.
-When turning, you’ll have better luck working with green Osage-orange; the wood gets harder with drying.
+When turning, you’ll have better luck working with green Osage-orange, as dried wood is always harder.

 Screws hold well in Osage-orange, but you may want to drill pilot holes at least 1⁄64" over standard recommendations due to the wood’s density.
 Nailing will probably be a futile effort unless you drill pilot holes.